-As a Beta service, MSI has a Globus endpoint on the MSI Second Tier storage system, with endpoint name umnmsi#tier2.
+MSI has a Globus endpoint on the MSI Second Tier storage system, with the endpoint name UMN MSI Tier2.
 This endpoint allows MSI users to transfer data to and from MSI Second Tier storage.

-To use Globus to access MSI Second Tier storage, follow the same process for a Globus transfer outlined in our Globus documentation, but select endpoint umnmsi#tier2 from the Transfer Panel.
-After selecting umnmsi#tier2, you will be asked to log in using your MSI username and password (which may be the same as your UMN username and password, if your MSI and UMN accounts are unified).
+To use Globus to access MSI Second Tier storage, follow the same process for a Globus transfer outlined in our Globus documentation, but select endpoint UMN MSI Tier2 from the Transfer Panel.

-The Globus endpoint software supporting transfers to Ceph filesystems has appeared stable, though in its current implementation the umnmsi#tier2 endpoint has generally delivered lower transfer performance than MSI's standard Globus endpoint.
+The Globus endpoint software supporting transfers has appeared stable, though in its current implementation the UMN MSI Tier2 endpoint has generally delivered lower transfer performance.
 It has been observed that higher transfer rates are obtained for fewer large files, than for many small files.
 Users may wish to consider combining small files into composite archive files for faster transfer, though this is up to the user.
-We will be working to improve the endpoint performance, and working with Globus as they improve the Globus Ceph endpoint software.

 General warnings regarding Globus transfers apply to the Second Tier storage endpoint.
 Please consult the primary Globus documentation to understand the warnings and limitations.

-Within Second Tier storage, data must exist within at least one directory (Ceph bucket).
-Data transfers to umnmsi#tier2 should attempt to place data within at least one directory, or the transfers will fail.
+Within Second Tier storage, data must exist within at least one directory (s3 bucket).
+Data transfers to UMN MSI Tier2 should attempt to place data within at least one directory, or the transfers will fail.

-The Globus sharing mechanism is completely independent of Ceph file sharing mechanisms.
-Changing the shared status of data via the Globus interface has no effect on Ceph sharing permissions, and vice versa.
+The Globus sharing mechanism is completely independent of the s3 file sharing mechanisms.
+Changing the shared status of data via the Globus interface has no effect on s3 sharing permissions.
 As with other endpoints, Globus shared directories remain shared until sharing is removed using the Globus interface.
 Any material within a Globus shared directory (including newly added material) is shared via Globus.
 For security, it is recommended that users disable sharing when their need for sharing has ended.